Are you ready to watch the best Joris Coulomb BMX videos because you’re a fan of creativity?

 The final product is five minutes of insanely original street riding, from tech combos to big rail rides and crank flips.

-Very likely, you will see stuff that you haven’t seen before and that is something to expect from the Frenchman.
+You will likely see stuff that you haven’t seen before and that is something to expect from the Frenchman.

 While his dreadlocks may be all over the pale, his riding style is nothing but precision.

 9. Joris and Simone at Hasting’s Plaza

 Original and innovative riding at its finest from the two unique dudes, Joris Coulomb and Simone Barraco.

 All this was shot at Hasting’s skate plaza section, and you already know that it will be a good one.
 Also, I like the idea that there is no music to it, just riding/bike sounds.